aappddeevv/scalajs-reaction/docs/src/main/tut/docs/router.md

 # Routing

 Routing is a complex topic and many react projects have sprung up around routing. scalajs react facades also provide routing libraries.
+You can use any javascript based routing librar you wish, such as [react-router](https://reacttraining.com/react-router).
+To make it easier though we have provided two levels of routing support.

+## Lowest Level

 ReasonReact provides a small, ~100 line router, in the base distribution and that small router code is also included in the scalajs-react implementation.